-A guardian takes responsibility for any dependent minors or elders if you and your spouse are deceased or unable.
-You can further appoint a pet caretaker and set aside money for the care of the animal.
+A guardian takes responsibility for your dependent minors (children) or elders if you and your spouse are deceased, or if your spouse cannot care for them after you pass away.

 Identify Assets and Beneficiaries

-For example, a joint bank account in the name of you and your spouse will not be part of your estate, as it becomes the property of the other owner (e.g., your spouse).
-This can apply to homes, automobiles, land, life insurance, or any asset that includes more than one owner on the title or designates in the title who any beneficiaries will be.
+For example, a joint bank account in the name of you and your spouse will not be part of your estate, as it becomes your spouse’s property.
+This also applies to homes, automobiles, land, life insurance, and any asset that includes more than one owner on the title or that specifies in the title who the beneficiaries will be.

 Name a Witness and Sign